markvdbrink/dutchsoils/README.md

 pip install dutchsoils
 ```

-## Get started

 Getting a soil profile with geographical coordinates and plotting its most common parameters:

 ```
 import dutchsoils as ds
 sp = ds.SoilProfile.from_location(x=171827, y=445436, crs="EPSG:28992")
-sp.get_data_horizons()
 sp.plot()
 ```

-An example with other available options is given in `docs/examples`.
-XXX

-## Feedback

-Feedback is always welcome!
+Other examples are given in the [documentation](https://dutchsoils.readthedocs.io/en/latest/).

+## Questions, issues & contributions

+Feel free to get in touch:

+- Questions can be posted in the [Q&A discussion section](https://github.com/markvdbrink/dutchsoils/discussions/categories/q-a).
-Questions, issues, feature requests and bugs can be reported in the [issue section](https://github.com/markvdbrink/dutchsoils/issues).
+- Bugs and feature requests can be reported in the [issue section](https://github.com/markvdbrink/dutchsoils/issues).
+- Contributions are welcome!
+Please have a look at the [contributing page](https://dutchsoils.readthedocs.io/en/latest/contribute.html).

 ## Many thanks to
 - The developers of [Wageningen Environmental Research](https://soilphysics.wur.nl) for publishing and maintaining the Dutch soil map and providing an API to get the soil profile at a certain location.